 The total number of theory core courses is 13.
 One core course each is to be studied during the first four semesters (2 credits each for theory courses in 1st & 2nd semesters, 3 credits each in 3rd & 4th semesters) with 2 hrs of examination.
-Four courses each with 4 credits and 2.5 hrs of examination in 5th semester and 5 courses [3 credits each for 5 courses with 2 hrs examination] in 6th semesters of the programme.
+Four courses each with 4 credits and 2.5 hrs of examination in 5th semester and 5 courses [4 with 3 credits each and one with 2 credits] with 2 hrs examination in 6th semesters of the programme.
 Towards achieving vocationalisation, 3 core courses are prescribed under Elective course for 6th semester.
 An institution can choose any one of the following.

 Elective courses: 01.
-Human Genetics (Code: e.g., ZOL6B14TBE01)
+Human Genetics (Code: e.g., ZOL6B14(E)01T)

-02. Aquaculture, Animal Husbandry and Poultry science

-03. Applied Entomology
+- 02. Aquaculture, Animal Husbandry and Poultry science - 03.
+Applied Entomology